Hijab and burqa controversies in Europe: Belgium

 All municipalities can choose if they want to adopt the regulation and six have done so.
 In August 2006, mayor Creemers called for a national ban.
-The anti-immigrant and separatist party Vlaams Belang, formerly Vlaams Blok, had earlier advocated a ban at Flemish level, and locally in Antwerp.
+The anti-immigrant and separatist party Vlaams Belang, formerly Vlaams Blok, had earlier advocated a ban at the Flemish level, and locally in Antwerp.
 Although Vlaams Belang is excluded from power in Antwerp, by a coalition of all other parties, the ban was adopted.
-It was first applied in 2005, when a woman was fined because only her eyes were visible.
+It was first applied in 2005 when a woman was fined because only her eyes were visible.

 On 31 March 2010 the Belgian Chamber Committee on the Interior unanimously approved legislation instating a nationwide ban on wearing the burqa in public.
 The proposal was accepted by the Chamber of Representatives on 27 April 2010 with only two abstentions from Flemish Socialist MPs.
 A law was finally voted by both federal parliamentary chambers on 28 April 2011, as the parliamentary process had been interrupted by elections in June 2010.
 One Flemish Green MP voted against, two French-speaking Green MPs abstained.

 Amnesty International Brussels has criticized the proposed legislation, stating that it is "being presented as an act to combat discrimination against women, whereas it is an act of discrimination in itself".
 The BBC also estimate that "[o]nly around 30 women wear this kind of veil in Belgium, out of a Muslim population of around half a million".